farukdll/42-NetPractice/README.md

   TCP establishes a connection between a source and its destination, which remains active until communication begins.
-  It then breaks large amounts of data into smaller packets, while ensuring end-to-end delivery without loss of any data.
+  It then breaks large amounts of data into smaller packets, while ensuring end-to-end deliver without loss of any data.

 - TCP (Transmission Control Protocol) is a protocol that allows communication between computers to be carried out in small packets and lossless.
 In fact,